oasisprotocol/docs/docs/general/manage-tokens/advanced/oasis-cli-tools/delegate-tokens.md

 We can observe that:

-* Our general account's balance decreased for 208.000002 tokens.
+* Our general account's balance decreased by 208.000002 tokens.
 The 0.000002 token corresponds to the fee that we specified we will pay for this transaction.
 * Our account's nonce increased to 9.
-* Our escrow account's active balance increased for 208 tokens.
+* Our escrow account's active balance increased by 208 tokens.
 * The total number of shares in our escrow account's active part

   increased from 10,000,000,000,000 to 10,185,014,125,910.